 The popular books Passing and The Vanishing Half cover this topic quite well.
 They’re about Black American women who can pass for white and decide to shun their Black community in an effort to better their lives and access to resources.

 The same can be applied to Dominicans who deny their Blackness.
 They are coming from a place of trauma and sometimes self-hatred (internalized racism).
-The fear that the blacker they are perceived, the worse they will be treated.
-And the smaller chance of having a good quality of life.
-Hence, many Dominicans, like many underprivileged groups, aspire for proximity to whiteness to better their lives in a racist society.
+They understandably fear that the blacker they are perceived, the worse they will be treated.
+Hence, many Dominicans, like many underprivileged groups, aspire for proximity to whiteness to better the quality of their lives in a racist society.

-Throw in the European beauty standard, and anti-blackness becomes ingrained in us in both subtle and overt ways.
+Throw in the global European beauty standard, and anti-blackness becomes ingrained in both subtle and overt ways.
 Such is the embarrassing and heartbreaking case of Sammy Sosa bleaching his skin

 6. Dictator Trujillo’s White Washing, Eugenics & Genocide